stanford-cme-307/web/grading.md

 - Give credit to the people who have helped you: please write on your homework the names of the people you worked with.
-- Give credit to the other resources that have helped you: please write on your homework the textbooks, notes, web pages, or large language models you found useful.
+- Give credit to the other resources that have helped you: please write on your homework the textbooks, notes, web pages, or AI agents you found useful.
 - Write up your homework by yourself.
-That is, all of the text that you submit should be typed by you.
+That is, all of the text that you submit should be written or typed by you.
-Tab completion is fine (eg, using Github Copilot).

 *Partial credit.* If you're not able to answer a homework question, but you show us the work that you performed to think about the question and to try to understand it,